benvessely/recipe/README.md

 ## API Usage
 Spring Boot applications run, by default, on `localhost:8080`, though this can be changed by setting `server.port=x` in the application.properties file to use port `x`.
-It will henceforth be assumed that all API URLs should be prefaced with `localhost:8080` to be accessed successfully.
+It will henceforth be assumed that all API URLs should be prefaced with `localhost:8080`.

 Another relevant note is that I will be referencing the API from the perspective of a user, which means that the request and response bodies will be pure JSON.
 But, as soon as the request is sent to the server, Java deserializes the JSON into some sort of Java object, and, likewise, once the necessary steps have been carried out on the server side, the data that needs to be returned to the client is serialized back into JSON.
-I sometimes reference the form of the data when it is in deserialized form on the server side, and other to this data in JSON form, as it's seen by the user---I will do my best to clarify the perspective with which I am referencing the data at any time.
+I sometimes reference the form of the data when it is in deserialized form on the server side, and other times refer to this data in JSON form, as it's seen by the user---I will do my best to clarify the perspective with which I am referencing the data at any time.

 ### Basic Endpoints